PalisadoesFoundation/talawa/INSTALLATION.md

 You can also setup your own local instance of [Talawa-API](https://github.com/PalisadoesFoundation/talawa-api).
 The advantage is that you'll be working with the latest code.

+1. If you have set up all the 3 projects locally ([talawa](https://github.com/PalisadoesFoundation/talawa), [talawa-api](https://github.com/PalisadoesFoundation/talawa-api), and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin)), then use the URL (Organization URL) in this form:
+    1. http://(localhost IP):4000/graphql (See the next item for the IP addresses to use for your environment)
+1. Every Emulator has a different localhost IP address.
+    1. For the Android Studio emulator use: http://10.0.2.2:4000/graphql

-### Hosted API server
+### Remote Hosted API Test Server

 We have a test API server for software developers contributing to the talawa projects.

 1. This is a good server to use to test your code prior to submitting a pull request
-2. The server runs the latest master branch version of the talawa-api code base
+1. The server runs the latest master branch version of the talawa-api code base
     1. Use this URL in the Talawa App: https://talawa-graphql-api.herokuapp.com/graphql
-    2. If you have set up all the 3 projects ([talawa](https://github.com/PalisadoesFoundation/talawa), [talawa-api](https://github.com/PalisadoesFoundation/talawa-api), and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin)) locally, then use the URL (Organization URL) in this form - http://(localhost IP):4000/graphql (Refer to point 3 for more details).
-3. (Optional) This step is only required if you have set up all the 3 projects ([talawa](https://github.com/PalisadoesFoundation/talawa), [talawa-api](https://github.com/PalisadoesFoundation/talawa-api), and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin)) locally.
-Every Emulator has a different localhost IP address.
-For example, Google emulators use 10.0.2.2 as IP address.
-Hence, look up the IP address before entering the URL.
-For those who will be using Emulator Installed by Android Studio use the following URL - http://10.0.2.2:4000/graphql
-4. This is a development environment.
+1. This is a development environment.
 The data stored on this server may be modified or deleted without warning.